OmdenaAI/aswan-egypt-detecting-hate-nlp/src/data/raw-datasets/README.md

 Please note that every addition/modification of the chosen data pool will have to be discussed with the task leaders (@VishuKalier2003 and @CaterinaBi).

-# 44 Datasets
+# hate-speech-datasets

-This is the breakdown of the '44 Datasets' from the table above ([4]).
+This is the breakdown of the '44 Datasets' from the table above ([5]).

 | Dataset | Dataset Name | Link | Assigned to |
 |-|-|-|-|